Globe-trotting thriller Jack Ryan returns for an explosive season two this autumn on Amazon Prime Video.

 Savvy, dedicated and hard-nosed, Jack’s boss is a hothead whose personal demons have wrecked his family life and derailed his work as a legendary CIA operative.

-Demoted to a desk job in season 1, Greer's success with Ryan in thwarting the Syrian terrorism threat earned him a job as deputy station chief in Moscow, setting up a change of scenery for season two.
+Demoted to a desk job in season one, Greer's success with Ryan in thwarting the Syrian terrorism threat earned him a job as deputy station chief in Moscow, setting up a change of scenery for season two.

 Where have you seen him before?